Brazil Carbon Market Analysis: Pricing, Retirements & Regulatory Insights

 Brazil’s carbon credit markets: An overview

-Brazil’s carbon credit delivery risk analysis
+Brazil’s delivery risk analysis: Moderate

-Brazil’s reputational risk analysis
+Brazil’s reputational risk analysis: Moderate

-Brazil’s Article 6 readiness
+Brazil’s Article 6 readiness: Moderate

-Brazil has hosted many projects under the Clean Development Mechanism (CDM), some have requested transition to the PACM and are pending approval.
+Brazil has hosted many projects under the Clean Development Mechanism (CDM); some have requested transition to the PACM and are pending approval.

 Brazil carbon credit market: Headline numbers